Introduction

 10. How do I pay myself tax-efficiently as a company director?

-A common element of small business tax advice in 2025 is the salary-dividend mix.
+A common element of small business tax advice is the salary-dividend mix.
 Most directors:

 - Take a small salary within the personal allowance (to qualify for NICs and pension)